-Role Responsibility Apprentice participate in development opportunities to improve their knowledge skills and behaviours as outlined in the occupational standard meet all gateway requirements when advised by the employer understand the purpose and importance of EPA and undertake EPA Employer support the apprentice to achieve the KSBs outlined in the occupational standard to their best ability determines when the apprentice is working at or above the level outlined in the standard and is ready for EPA select the EPAO confirm all EPA gateway requirements have been met confirm arrangements with EPAO for the EPA (who, when, where) in a timely manner ensure apprentice is well prepared for the EPA should not be involved in the delivery of the EPA EPAO As a minimum EPAOs should:

-- understand the occupational role - appoint administrators/invigilators and markers to administer/invigilate and mark the EPA - provide training and CPD to the independent assessors they employ to undertake the EPA - provide adequate information, advice and guidance documentation to enable apprentices, employers and providers to prepare for the EPA - deliver the end-point assessment outlined in this EPA plan in a timely manner - prepare and provide all required material and resources required for delivery of the EPA in-line with best practices - use appropriate assessment recording documentation to ensure a clear and auditable mechanism for providing assessment decision feedback to the apprentice - have no direct connection with the apprentice, their employer or training provider i.e. there must be no conflict of interest - maintain robust internal quality assurance (IQA) procedures and processes, and conducts these on a regular basis - conform to the requirements of the nominated external quality assurance body - organise standardisation events and activities in accordance with this plan's IQA section - organise and conduct moderation of independent assessors' marking in accordance with this plan - · have, and operate, an appeals process - arrange for certification with the relevant training provider
+Role Responsibility Apprentice complete the required amount of off-the-job training specified by the apprenticeship funding rules and as arranged by the employer and training provider participate in development opportunities to improve their knowledge skills and behaviours as outlined in the occupational standard meet all gateway requirements when advised by the employer understand the purpose and importance of EPA and undertake EPA Employer support the apprentice to achieve the KSBs outlined in the occupational standard to their best ability determines when the apprentice is working at or above the level outlined in the standard and is ready for EPA select the EPAO confirm all EPA gateway requirements have been met confirm arrangements with EPAO for the EPA (who, when, where) in a timely manner ensure apprentice is well prepared for the EPA should not be involved in the delivery of the EPA EPAO As a minimum EPAOs should: • understand the occupational role • appoint administrators (and invigilators or markers where required) to administer the EPA • provide training and CPD to the independent assessors they employ to undertake the EPA • provide adequate information, advice and guidance documentation to enable apprentices, employers and providers to prepare for the EPA • deliver the end-point assessment outlined in this EPA plan in a timely manner • prepare and provide all required material and resources required for delivery of the EPA in-line with best practices • use appropriate assessment recording documentation to ensure a clear and auditable mechanism for providing assessment decision feedback to the apprentice • have no direct connection with the apprentice, their employer or training provider i.e. there must be no conflict of interest • maintain robust internal quality assurance (IQA) procedures and processes, and conducts these on a regular basis • conform to the requirements of the nominated external quality assurance body • organise standardisation events and activities in accordance with this plan's IQA section • organise and conduct moderation of independent assessors' marking in accordance with this plan • have, and operate, an appeals process • arrange for certification with the relevant training provider Independent assessor As a minimum an independent assessor should: • understand the occupational standard and assessment plan • deliver the end-point assessment in-line with the EPA plan • comply to the IQA requirements of the EPAO • be independent of the apprentice, their employer and training provider(s) i.e. there must be no conflict of interest • satisfy the criteria outlined in this EPA plan hold or be working towards an independent assessor qualification e.g. A1 and have had training from their EPAO in terms of good assessment practice, operating the assessment tools and grading have the capability to assess the apprentice at this level attend the required number of EPAOs standardisation and training events per year (as defined in the IQA section) Training provider As a minimum the training provider should: • work with the employer to ensure that the apprentice is given the opportunities to develop the KSBs outlined in the standard and monitor their progress during the on-programme period • advise the employer, upon request, on the apprentice's readiness for EPA prior to the gateway • plays no part in the EPA itself

-Independent assessor

-As a minimum an independent assessor should:

-- understand the occupational standard and assessment plan - deliver the end-point assessment in-line with the EPA plan - comply to the IQA requirements of the EPAO - be independent of the apprentice, their employer and training provider(s) i.e. there must be no conflict of interest - satisfy the criteria outlined in this EPA plan - hold or be working towards an independent assessor qualification e.g. A1 and have had training from their

-EPAO in terms of good assessment practice, operating the assessment tools and grading • have the capability to assess the apprentice at this level • attend the required number of EPAOs standardisation and training events per year (as defined in the IQA section) Training provider As a minimum the training provider should: • work with the employer to ensure that the apprentice is given the opportunities to develop the KSBs outlined in the standard and monitor their progress during the on-programme period • advise the employer, upon request, on the apprentice's readiness for EPA prior to the gateway • plays no part in the EPA itself